 Beginning investors must understand external or macroeconomic factors that may impact the market.
 Players should be reading relevant financial news to learn about important events that can sway the market significantly.
 Learn what makes the market tick.
-How does the market react when the Federal Reserve takes action on interest rates, economic changes, inflation, and international events (eg. China)?
+How does the stock market react to economic changes, the Fed’s actions on interest rates, inflation, and international events (e.g., China)?
 Just understanding what is relevant to your stocks is a big lesson.

-From the relative safety of playing a virtual stock market game, players can better understand that market volatility happens regularly.
+Players can better understand that market volatility happens regularly from the relative safety of playing a virtual stock market game.
 The most experienced investors are often surprised about dramatic changes usually caused by headline risk or recession worries.

 By virtual investing, you become more aware of the rhythms in the market and prepare for a volatile market.
 As such, you can explore strategies to deal with turbulence without losing real money.
 Are you better off trading actively in a weak market or sticking to a buy-hold plan?
 Games allow you to experiment with cash without the fear of losing it.

 Many investors quickly baled when the pandemic’s effects hurt our economy, causing a dramatic market downturn in March 2020.
 However, the market proved its resilience by resurging and reaching record levels later in the year.
 Those investors who sold their holdings learned a lesson about riding out storms.